Projective homogeneous varieties of Picard rank one in small characteristic: Introduction

 where $G_m$ denotes the kernel of the $m$-th iterated Frobenius morphism on $G$ and $P^{\alpha}$ denotes the maximal reduced parabolic subgroup whose Levi subgroup has as basis all simple roots except for $\alpha$.
-When no assumption on the characteristic is made, we will call them parabolic subgroups \emph{of Wenzel type}.
+When no assumption on the characteristic is made, we will call them parabolic subgroups \emph{of standard type}.
 The proof of \cite{Wenzel} relies heavily on the structure constants (defined over $\Z$) relative to a Chevalley basis of the Lie algebra of a simply connected semisimple group.
 By construction such constant are integers with absolute value strictly less than five: the hypothesis on the characteristic and on the Dynkin diagram guarantees that they do not vanish over $k$.
 This raises the natural question of how to generalize the classification of parabolic subgroups to characteristic two and three.\\

 In this paper we manage to provide an answer to this question concerning the easiest - combinatorially speaking - class of parabolic subgroups, those having maximal reduced part equal to $P^\alpha$ for some simple root $\alpha$ of $G$.
 These subgroups correspond to homogeneous projective varieties of Picard group isomorphic to $\Z$: as illustrated later in Subsection \ref{sec:divisors}, the Picard group of a homogeneous space $G/P$ is free abelian with rank equal to the number of simple roots of $G$ not belonging to the root system of a Levi subgroup of the reduced part of $P$.
-Our main result is the following, allowing us to complete the classification in all types and characteristics but $G_2$ in characteristic $2$.
+Our main result is the following, allowing us to complete the classification in all types and characteristics.

-\begin{theorem*} Let $X$ be a projective algebraic variety over an algebraically closed field of characteristic $p>0$, homogeneous under a faithful action of a smooth connected algebraic group $H$ and having Picard group isomorphic to $\Z$.\\ Then there is a simple adjoint algebraic group $G$ and a \emph{reduced} maximal parabolic subgroup $P \subset G$ such that $X = G/P$, unless $p=2$ and $H$ is of type $G_2$. \end{theorem*}
+\begin{theorem*} Let $X$ be a homogeneous projective variety, over an algebraically closed field of any characteristic, with Picard group isomorphic to $\Z$.
+Then $X$ is either the quotient of a simple adjoint group by a maximal \emph{reduced} parabolic subgroup, or it is isomorphic to $G_2/P_{\mathfrak{l}}$ (this second case can only arise in characteristic two). \end{theorem*}